-- For Pressure Cooker or Instant Pot: Turn on high and cook at pressure for 25 minutes and let pressure release naturally.
+- For pressure cooker: Cook at high pressure for 25 minutes and let pressure release naturally.

-- For Slow Cooker: Turn on low and cook for 8-10 hours on low.
+- For slow cooker: Turn on low and cook for 8-10 hours.

-- Optional step: Place under broiler for 4-5 minutes until crispy on the ends for better flavor.
+- Optional step: Place under broiler for 4-5 minutes until crispy on the ends.

 - Ladle 1 cup of the liquid over the mixture for more intense flavor.
 I recommend saving the extra liquid for a soup or chili base.

 - Serve with fresh or pickled onions, cilantro, and other toppings as desired.